-The Company believes that there have been no significant changes in its critical accounting policies during the six months ended June 30, 2009 as compared with those disclosed in its Annual Report on Form 10-K for the year ended December 31, 2008, except as discussed below with regards to the Company's adoption of Statement of Financial Accounting Standards ("SFAS") 160, "Noncontrolling Interests in Consolidated Financial Statements - an amendment of Accounting Research Bulletin No. 51" ("SFAS 160") effective January 1, 2009.
+The Company believes that there have been no significant changes in its critical accounting policies during the nine months ended September 30, 2009 as compared with those disclosed in its Annual Report on Form 10-K for the year ended December 31, 2008, except as discussed below.

-In December 2007, the Financial Accounting Standards Board ("FASB") issued SFAS 160, which establishes accounting and reporting standards for ownership interests in subsidiaries held by parties other than the parent, the amount of consolidated net income attributable to the parent and to the noncontrolling interest, changes in a parent's ownership interest and the valuation of retained noncontrolling equity investments when a subsidiary is deconsolidated.
-SFAS 160 also establishes disclosure requirements that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
-We adopted SFAS 160 as of January 1, 2009 and our adoption did not impact our financial statements, except for the presentation and disclosure requirements affecting all periods presented as follows:
+In December 2007, the FASB established accounting and reporting standards for ownership interests in subsidiaries held by parties other than the parent, the amount of consolidated net income attributable to the parent and to the noncontrolling interest, changes in a parent's ownership interest and the valuation of retained noncontrolling equity investments when a subsidiary is deconsolidated.
+The FASB also established disclosure requirements that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
+The new accounting and reporting standards regarding noncontrolling interests became effective on January 1, 2009.
+The Company adopted the new accounting and reporting standards regarding noncontrolling interests and our adoption did not impact our financial statements, except for the presentation and disclosure requirements affecting all periods presented as follows:

-• The noncontrolling interest in SDI has been reclassified to equity.
+• The noncontrolling interest in SDI was reclassified to equity.